 To notify the ATO, you must have a myGov account which will need to be linked to the ATO’s online services.
 See how to create an account here.
 The ATO website also has information about the online services: www.ato.gov.au/online.

-If you already live overseas, make sure you notify the ATO of your contact details no later that 1 July 2017 if you haven’t done so already.
+If you already live overseas, make sure you notify the ATO of your contact details no later than 1 July 2018 if you haven’t done so already.

 For further information on the changes to HELP repayment obligations, see the: